GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 The code below comes directly from *'[produce_unit_sources.R](produce_unit_sources.R)'*.

 The script can be run directly from the commandline using the syntax:

     Rscript produce_unit_sources.R

-or from within R using
+or from within R using:

     source('produce_unit_sources.R', echo=TRUE, max.deparse.length=Inf)

 where the 'echo=TRUE' command prints the commands to the screen as they are executed.
 In either case the working directory must be the directory containing produce_unit_sources.R.